tkalmi/kauppalista-react/README.md

 'server' directory contains all server-side code
   - server.js is the entry point to server-side
   - routes directory contains all routing logic
-  - models directory contains all mongo models
+  - models directory contains all Mongo models

 'data' directory contains all MongoDB files
-  - everything is generated automatically, please don't touch to them
+  - everything is generated automatically, please don't touch them

 'client' directory contains all client-side code
   - index.jsx is the entry point to client-side